martian17/PRNGJS/README.md

 ## Implementation
 This module follows the same implementation pattern as V8.
 The difference is that I separately implemented `uint_64t` class, which does not exist in JavaScript.
 After getting the 64 bit sequence using the described algorithm, the module converts it to a double type ranging 0 < n < 1.
-This is done by replacing the first 12 bits by the appropriate sign and exponent bits, `0` and `01111111111` accordingly. `0` denotes positive, and `01111111111` denotes 2^0th power.
+This is done by replacing the first 12 bits with the appropriate sign and exponent bits, `0` and `01111111111` accordingly. `0` denotes the number being positive, and `01111111111` denotes 2^0th power (https://en.wikipedia.org/wiki/Double-precision_floating-point_format for detail).
 This process will yield a number ranging 1 < n < 2.
 Finally, the program subtracts 1 from the number, yielding 0 < n < 1.